-In Dutchess County (19 miles north) the following Courts are receptive to these types of applications: Amenia, Beacon, Beekman, Clinton, Dover, East Fishkill, Fishkill, Hyde Park, La Grange, Milan, Millbrook, Millerton, Pawling Village, Pleasant Valley, Poughkeepsie City, Poughkeepsie Town, Stanfordville, and Wappingers Falls.
+In Dutchess County (19 miles north) the firm has been successful is such places as: Amenia, Beacon, Beekman, Clinton, Dover, East Fishkill, Fishkill, Hyde Park, La Grange, Milan, Northeast, Pawling Village, Pleasant Valley, Poughkeepsie City, Poughkeepsie Town, Stanford, Wappingers Falls and Washington.

 While there is no guarantee that such an application will be successful, if you find yourself off the road because of an uninformed Guilty plea, the law permits you to petition the Court for reconsideration.

 Lets face it, for most of us, our license is our livelihood.
-The Courts, Clerks, and Cops are all working people who understand the plight of the suspended motorist and sympathize.
+The Courts, Clerks, and Cops are all working people who understand the plight of the suspended motorist and typically sympathize.

 Call the office and relate the facts and we’ll give you an opinion.
 No charge, of course!
-Call us at 1-800-HAROLDDEE (1-800-427-6533) or contact us online today.
+Call us at 914-241-7963 or contact us online today.